 Battle of Chancellorsville

-The next great confrontation between the Army of the Potomac and the Army of Northern Virginia occurred at Chancellorsville, from May 2‑4, 1863.
-Major General Joseph Hooker’s piecemeal deployment of his numerically superior army resulted in French’s division not being heavily engaged during what turned out to be another federal fiasco.
+The next great confrontation between the Army of the Potomac and the Army of Northern Virginia occurred at the Battle of Chancellorsville, from May 2‑4, 1863.
+Major General Joseph Hooker‘s piecemeal deployment of his numerically superior army resulted in French’s division not being heavily engaged during what turned out to be another federal fiasco.

 Following the Confederate victory at the Battle of Chancellorsville, the Army of Northern Virginia needed food, horses, and equipment.
 With northern Virginia ravaged by two years of combat, Lee took the war to the North.
 Disengaging from Union forces near Fredericksburg, Lee launched the Gettysburg Campaign (June 3–July 23, 1863) by moving his army across the Blue Ridge Mountains, and then pushing northeast through the Shenandoah Valley into Maryland and Pennsylvania.